horizonpedia/public_issues/README.md

-# public_issues
+# Welcome to Horizonpedia
-You can open issues for bugs and pull requests here
+You can open issues for bugs and feature reqests here directly.